phalcon-orphanage/docs/en/db-odm.md

 <a name='creating-models'></a>
 ## Creating Models
-A model is a class that extends from `Phalcon\Mvc\Collection`.
+A model is a class that extends from [Phalcon\Mvc\Collection](api/Phalcon_Mvc_Collection).
 It must be placed in the models directory.
 A model file must contain a single class; its class name should be in camel case notation:

 ```php
 <?php